Submodular Maximization using Test Scores: Submodular Function Maximization

-This theorem implies that for any set function according to a stochastic productivity system, we can check whether there exist good test scores by just checking whether replication test scores are good test scores.
-If the replication test scores are not good test scores, then there exist no good test scores.
+The proof of Lemma~\ref{thm:good-test} is provided in Appendix~\ref{thm:good-test-app}.
+The lemma tells us to check whether a utility function has good test scores, it suffices to check whether for this utility function, replication test scores are good test scores.
+If replication test scores are not good test scores for a given utility function, then there exist no good test scores for this utility function.

-\paragraph{Sufficient Condition for the Existence of Good Test Scores} As a first step towards constructing a bridge between test scores and submodular maximization, we identify a simple sufficient condition that a stochastic productivity system must obey so that the replication scores defined previously are good test scores.